 There are many ways to get into trance and one of my favourites for people who are afraid of ‘letting go’ or using relaxation is a combination of EFT and NLP where you are always awake and aware.

-Having said that, Relaxation is still is a very useful skill to learn for anxiety.
+Having said that, relaxation is obviously a very useful skill to learn for anxiety!

 You can relax!
 (You just don’t have to)